 5. Plugo Letters by PlayShifu – Word Building with Phonics, Stories, Puzzles

-Both children and adults can have their dose of fun by throwing word-building challenges on each other.
+Both children and adults can have a dose of fun by throwing word-building challenges at each other.
 So, if you are looking for some activity to do this Christmas that boosts the ability to associate pictures with words in addition to boosting vocabulary, this gift offers an intriguing solution.

 6. Luigi’s 10 x Dyslexia Reading Strips with Coloured Overlays